aunfl0w/frozen-particle-waves/README.md

 # frozen-particle-waves
 See the file LICENSE for license.
 Frozen particle waves is a security and aggregation front and end for IoT devices such as cameras.
+It currently supports webcams that can return an image file from a http(s) request either unsecured or secured with basic auth.
+It can also integrate with IoT things through via an MQTT server.
+Currently there is basic support for lights bulbs and color light bulbs.

 ## Goals